MatthewTitmas/A-Program-a-Day/README.md

-# A program a day
+# Day 41
-The programs created for my "A Program a Day" challenge.
-Follow along at https://www.tumblr.com/blog/mtitmas
+An extension to the code created on day 40, this is the source code to a program that evolves a neural network to learn how to complete a race track.